elh/bitempura/README.md

 **Bitempura.DB is a simple, [bitemporal](https://en.wikipedia.org/wiki/Bitemporal_Modeling) key-value database.**

 Bitempura provides an in-memory, concurrency-safe [reference implementation](https://github.com/elh/bitempura/blob/main/memory/db.go).
+* Use a developer-friendly API that is as simple or complex as your use case.
+See "Design" section.
-Users may leverage temporal visualization and debugging with [bitempura-viz 🔮](https://github.com/elh/bitempura-viz).
+* Visualize and debug the 2D valid time and transaction time history with [bitempura-viz 🔮](https://github.com/elh/bitempura-viz).
+* Run on the web with compilation to [WebAssembly 🧩](https://github.com/elh/bitempura/blob/main/memory/wasm).

-🛠️: An experimental SQL-backed, [SQL-querying implementation](https://github.com/elh/bitempura/blob/main/sql/db.go) is WIP.
+An experimental SQL-backed, [SQL-querying implementation](https://github.com/elh/bitempura/blob/main/sql/db.go) is WIP 🛠️.

 <br />